-- Uses simpler words in place of certain legal terms.
+- To keep things simple, this chapter explains the legal rules and procedures using simpler words in place of certain legal terms.
 For example, this chapter generally says "making a complaint" rather than "filing a grievance," "coverage decision" rather than "organization determination," or "coverage determination" or "at-risk determination," and "independent review organization" instead of "Independent Review Entity." - It also uses abbreviations as little as possible.